kubernetes-sigs/kube-scheduler-simulator/simulator/docs/extender.md

 (Note that it's not related to the [`plugin-extender`](./plugin-extender.md) which is one of the our simulator's feature.
 (Sorry for the confusing name 😅))

-Note: This function uses our HTTP server on the simulator to store the results.
-Therefore, **if your scheduler is not connected to the server, this feature is not available.**
+Note: This feature is not available in [external scheduler](./external-scheduler.md).

 ## How to use